April 4 @ 9:30 am - 12:00 pm

 The 73rd North Carolina Azalea Festival Parade will take place on Saturday, April 4, 2020 – we hope to see you there!

 Main viewing areas will be all along 3rd Street, from Market Street to Bladen Street.
-Viewing along the route is always free, though reserved Festival bleacher tickets were available for purchase at the North Carolina Azalea Festival Ticket Office for $5-8 in advance, $7-10 on the day of.
+Viewing along the route is always free, though reserved Festival bleacher tickets are available for purchase at the North Carolina Azalea Festival Ticket Office for $5-8 in advance, $7-10 on the day of.

-Available in all public parking decks downtown; access to the decks is via Chestnut Street only, and only until 8:15 am.
-ADA parking is on the corner of Chestnut and 3rd Street, and is accessible via Chestnut Street until 8:15 am.
+Available in all public parking decks downtown; Parking is available in all public parking decks downtown; access to the 2nd Street parking decks is via Princess Street only, and only until 8:45 am.
+Once in the parking deck, cars will not be permitted to leave until after the Parade is over.
+ADA parking is on the corner of Chestnut and 3rd Street, and is accessible via Chestnut Street until 8:45 am.

 2020 Parade Participation